 During the professional phase, students complete the required Occupational Therapy coursework.

 The fieldwork experience phase consists of completion of at least six months of full-time practice under the supervision of a registered occupational therapist in a medical center, school, or health care facility.
 Following completion of the fieldwork experience, students are eligible to take the written national certification examination.
 In states with occupational therapy licensure laws, passing the national examination is accepted as evidence of competence to practice.

 In 2011 the university completed Weyerhaeuser Hall, housing several health science departments including the School of Occupational Therapy.

 *Average overall GPA: 3.8 (range 3.29 – 4.0)

 *Average overall prerequisite GPA: 3.81 (range 3.43 – 4.0)

 *Average score on Verbal GRE: 60th percentile

 Puget Sound participates in the WICHE Program.
 WICHE's Professional Student Exchange Program enables students from certain states to enroll in selected out-of-state professional programs usually because those fields of study are not available at public institutions in their home states.
-If you qualify for WICHE funding, you will pay reduced tuition at Puget Sound.
+Students who qualify and receive funding through WICHE will have tuition costs offset by the WICHE support fee.
 Please review their website to see if you qualify and to start the application process. http://www.wiche.edu/psep